Why do electric bills rise in summer?

 Pick the closest page, adjust the calculator assumptions, then compare usage, rates, fixed fees, and billing days.

-Estimate why a summer electric bill is higher by checking air conditioning hours, kWh usage, all-in rate, and billing days.
+Estimate why an electric bill is so high in summer by checking AC runtime, dehumidifiers, pool pumps, kWh usage, all-in rate, and billing days.

 1050 kWh starter

-Estimate winter electric bill changes from electric heat, heat pumps, space heaters, water heating, and longer billing periods.
+Estimate why an electric bill is so high in winter by checking electric heat, heat pumps, space heaters, water heating, and longer billing periods.

 980 kWh starter